fiatconnect/specification/fiatconnect-api.md

 Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat account of a particular type.

+If the quote request contains a value of `true` for the `preview` field, the returned quote SHOULD represent a preview; the provider has no obligation to persist any information relating to the generated quote on the server.
+If a quote preview is requested, the provider MUST NOT populate the `quoteId` field in the response body.
+This prevents clients from actually attempting to use this quote for a transfer.
+Besides the exclusion of the `quoteId` field, *all other aspects* of a preview quote response MUST be identical to those of the response had the client requested a non-preview quote.

 On success, the server MUST return a mapping from fiat account types to lists of schemas that the client may use to add a new account of that type.
 This is expected to vary by geographical region as well as quote details provided by the request body.